User Guide

 - Deletes the event at the specified

-. - The index refers to the index number shown in the displayed event list.
+INDEX. - The index refers to the index number shown in the displayed event list.

 Constraints: